Camping near Disney World doesn’t mean you have to surrender the natural environment you embrace while camping in your RV or tent.

 Moss Park: Shaded campground, wildlife, water sports

-20 minutes to Disney World via expressway (toll)
+20 minutes to Disney World’s main gate via expressway (toll)

-You can drive straight down the Central Florida Greeneway (State Road 417) to the Magic Kingdom in 20 minutes, not counting the time it will take to round up the kids.
-The kids will be playing in the wide open spaces this park affords.
+You can drive straight across on the Central Florida Greeneway (State Road 417) from Moss Park to the Magic Kingdom in 20 minutes, not counting the time it will take to round up the kids.
+The kids will be playing in the wide open spaces of this sprawling Orange County park.

-The preserve is home to all manner of wildlife, some of whom emerge from the preserve and roam the campground at dusk.
+The preserve is home to vast community wildlife, some emerging from the preserve and roaming the campground at dusk.
 I saw dozens of deer grazing among the pinewood and oak trees that blanket the campground’s 54 sites with shade.
 The park is also a refuge for the endangered Florida sandhill crane.
-I saw three pairs near my campsite at various times during the day and evening.
+I saw three pairs near my campsite at various times of the day and evening.